reecemartin/firecal/README.md

 ##### Logic Module [logic_firecal]

 - Getters and Setters
-- Account and Future Structs [Account, Future]
+- Account, Investment, Composition and Future Structs [Account, Future, Investment, Composition] (An investment is a certain stock or indice.
+A coposition adds a % value to represent the proportion of an account's value invested in this.)
 - Init Function for Account and Future [new]
 - Edit Account Function (Uses Setters) [edit_account]
 - Retrieve Account Function (Uses Getters) [retrieve_account]